 Training, qualifications & experience

-Post Graduate Diploma in Contemporary Therapeutic Counselling.
+- Post Graduate Diploma in Contemporary Therapeutic Counselling.

-Diploma in Counselling
+- Diploma in Counselling

-As well as working privately I work as a counsellor for an Alcohol and Drugs Advisory Service and a Women’s Centre.
+As well as working privately I work as a counsellor for an Alcohol and Drugs Advisory Service and have previously worked in a Women’s Centre.
 I am a member of the BACP and adhere to their ethical and legal guidelines and this includes a commitment to regular, ongoing supervision to maintain a good quality of care for my clients.
 I am also committed to professional development to support me in working with a diverse client base.